 Tissot Tradition G15.561 Quartz Retrograde Perpetual Calendar

-Both movements have similar layouts, and the only visual difference between the two is that in this case the central retrograde hand displays retrograde date and the chronograph counters at 10 and 2 o’clock are replaced with month and day indicators respectively.
+Both movements have similar layouts, and the only visual difference between the two is that in this case the central retrograde hand displays the retrograde date and the chronograph counters at 10 and 2 o’clock are replaced with month and day indicators respectively.

 The small seconds sub-dial is still here at six o’clock somehow balancing the whole display.